indexHOME indexTHE PLAN indexRESOUR

 PAPER TRAIL FOR VOTING MACHINES: We support Pres Trump's "Election Integrity" March 25, 2025 Exec Order, which restricts electronic systems from embedding votes within barcodes or QR codes.
 It also mandates a physical paper trail, but leaves tabulations to certified optical scanners or electronic machines.

-100% HAND-COUNTED PAPER BALLOTS: We propose that all paper ballots, either mailed-in or produced and counted by voting machines, also be HAND COUNTED at the local polls on Election Day, and not simply audited.
+100% HAND-COUNTED PAPER BALLOTS: We propose that all paper ballots, either filled out by hand or produced and counted by voting machines, also be HAND COUNTED at the local polls on Election Day, and not simply audited.
 Currently, paper ballots are only counted if the election is "close", typically 1% to 0.5%.
 However, that allows large numbers of ballots to be miscounted, by accident or design, yet go undetected.
 It only stands to reason that if someone is going to rig an election, it will be done by a sufficient number of votes to avoid triggering a recount.
 "In the 2002 Clay County, Kansas, commissioner primary, voting machines said Jerry Mayo ran a close race but lost, garnering 48 percent of the vote, but a hand recount revealed Mayo had won by a landslide, receiving 76 percent of the vote according to the book, “Black Box Voting.”" https://bgfalconmedia.com/137053/news/bg-news/voting-machines-are-a-problem/

 "OPEN VOTING" VOTER'S OPTION: We also propose that voters, during the Early Voting period or on Election Day, have the option (and the right) to CAST THEIR VOTES PUBLICLY (includes the voter's name, dates, and time, but not address) AND HAVE THEM PUBLICLY DISPLAYED at the polls, so that Poll Watchers and the public can follow the count of these publicly cast votes.
 Otherwise, voters have no idea if their votes were accurately counted or not.